udondan/iam-floyd/README.md

 }
 ```

+The first resource element is for the bucket itself.
+The second element is for the contained objects.

 A beginner might make the mistake to think the first entry is superfluous and remove it.
 This package makes it explicit what these elements do:

 ```typescript